2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Kevin Patra's takeaways:

-1. Allen dominates, spearheads Bills victory.
+- Allen dominates, spearheads Bills victory.
 That offseason story calling Josh Allen the most overrated QB in the NFL was laughable at the time.
 It looked even sillier on Sunday.
 When Allen fumbled on Buffalo's opening possession, critics likely belly-laughed.
 Allen laughed back.
-The Bills QB led six scoring drives with just two punts the rest of the way as Buffalo overcame a 17-3 deficit.
-With the defense unable to get stops early, the Buffalo offense didn't have the ball much in the first half.
+The Bills QB led six scoring drives with just two punts the rest of the way, allowing Buffalo to overcome a 17-3 deficit.
+With the defense unable to get stops early, the Bills offense didn't have the ball much in the first half.
 But in the final two quarters, Allen dominated.
 For the game, the QB earned two rushing touchdowns and two passing scores.
-His ability to extend plays got him in trouble on the fumble but was key late as the Bills offense steamrolled Arizona.
+His ability to extend plays got him in trouble on the fumble but was key late, as the Bills' offense steamrolled Arizona.
 As expected, Allen spread the ball around, hitting 10 different targets, and the ground game leaned on James Cook (19 carries, 71 yards).
-With the remade defense going through ups and downs and several kickoff errors, the Bills needed Allen to shine to avoid a Week 1 upset.
+With the remade defense going through ups and downs and several kickoff errors, Buffalo needed Allen to shine to avoid a Week 1 upset.
 He did just that.

-Next Gen stat of the game: Josh Allen completed 14 of 17 passing attempts for 166 yards (+9.7% CPOE) when the Cardinals did not blitz.
-The Cardinals' defense pressured Allen on just 20% of his dropbacks in Week 1, his lowest pressure rate faced since Week 8, 2023.
+Next Gen stat of the game: When Arizona did not blitz, Josh Allen completed 14 of his 17 passing attempts for 166 yards (+9.7% CPOE).
+The Cardinals' defense pressured Allen on just 20 percent of his dropbacks in Week 1, his lowest pressure rate faced since Week 8, 2023.

 NFL Research: Josh Allen recorded his fourth game with multiple passing and rushing touchdowns, tying Hall of Famer Steve Young for the most all time.